blake9371/Intelligent-Sorting-System/BUILDLOG.md

 Finalized electronic circuit design along with checking all the voltage and current requirements Refined CAD design for the skeleton
 Designed CAD designs for the conveyor roller and the sorter

+25/08/26
+Designed the CAD model for sprocket, have not added hole for screw yet